kgrewal2/SER502-Spring2021-Team10/README.md

 If the user doesn't use the `--evaluate` flag, the tokens are saved in the `xxx.imptokens` file.

 ### Evaluating the tokens file
+> Use this if you are using `swipl.exe` or swipl application
 - Load the `main.pl` file
 - Type `main('xxx.imptokens')` where `xxx` is the name of the source code file.